Will Fries

 William Connor Fries (born April 4, 1998) is an American professional football guard for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions and was selected by the Indianapolis Colts in the seventh round of the 2021 NFL draft.

 Early life

 Raised in Cranford, New Jersey, Fries played prep football at Cranford High School.

-Fries is currently dating women's basketball player Isabella Therien, retired hockey players daughter Chris Therien.
+Fries is currently dating women's basketball player Isabella Therien, who is the daughter of retired NHL hockey player, Chris Therien.
 His younger brother, Matt Fries plays college football for Monmouth University.